Science and Medical Journalism Students and Alumni

 Graduating Class of 2006

 Joy was the first recipient of the Pfizer Minority Medical Journalism Scholarship.
 She graduated from the medical journalism program in May 2006.
 During her second year at UNC, she worked in the communications department at the UNC School of Public Health as well as at AlphaMed Press, which publishes two journals.
-After graduation, she continued working fo r AlphaMed Press as the production coordinator for the peer-reviewed journal, Stem Cells.
+After graduation, she continued working for AlphaMed Press as the production coordinator for the peer-reviewed journal, Stem Cells.
+She also worked as a freelance writer for a variety of clients, including the American Journal of Nursing.

 Joy received her bachelor's degree in biology from the University of Virginia in 2001.
 After graduation, she moved to Washington, D.C. and worked for the Cosmetic Ingredient Review as a scientific analyst/writer.
 There, she compiled research and wrote safety assessments on ingredients in cosmetics, which were used to make recommendations to the cosmetic industry.